Alfech/Squazzle/README.md

 To build this program, you need mgw64 and your favorite IDE installed.

-Here is a guide to make it works : https://www.youtube.com/watch?v=z5zpk1Fv_Jg
+Here is a guide to make it works : https://www.youtube.com/watch?v=z5zpk1Fv_Jg The main library that will be used will be SFML.
+It is already inside the the library folder of this repo.